SlidesMate vs PowerPoint: AI Generation vs Traditional Design

 - Designer — Layout suggestions based on your content.
 Add text or an image and Designer proposes alternative layouts.

-How does Microsoft's AI compare to SlideMate's?
+How does Microsoft's AI compare to SlidesMate's?

 Copilot is powerful but requires a Microsoft 365 Copilot subscription (an additional cost on top of Microsoft 365).
 It works within PowerPoint, which is convenient, but its generation quality and speed for full-deck creation are still catching up to dedicated AI presentation tools.
 Copilot excels at refining existing decks (summarize this slide, suggest a layout, rewrite this bullet) rather than generating complete presentations from scratch.